Shantanu143/patient-management-system/README.md

 ---

-## Frontend-Backend Integration
+## client-server Integration

 ### Authentication
 - **JWT Authentication**: Ensures secure login and role-based access control.

 ### API Interaction
-- Frontend communicates with the backend using Axios for API requests.
+- client communicates with the server using Axios for API requests.
 - React Query is used for efficient data fetching and caching.

 ---